siravich-khongrod/siravich-khongrod.github.io/blog/asians_lakeview.md

 Part of my work at the Instutute for Housing Studies is mapping.
 It has been a challenge when there are many variables to visualize on a map.
 Having a cartographic map can sometimes be misleading because we perceive not only the color contrast but the area of shapes drawn on the map.

 I was making a map that visualizes population and the share of population with certain characteristics.
-I would like to share my methodology so I made another visualization for demographic composition of ethnicity for a community area.
+I would like to share my methodology so I made another visualization for demographic composition of ethnicity for community areas in Chicago.

 Data
 ``` R